olitrussle/blog/_posts/2017-04-25-what-documents-do-you-need-for-a-mortgage.md

 ### If you’re buying a home, you’ll need to provide a few extra documents.
 **You’ll need:**

-- Proof of deposit - either a saving statement or a bank statement
+- Proof of deposit - either a saving statement or a bank statement.
 - Or, if the deposit is a gift, we’ll provide you with a ‘Confirmation of Gifted Deposit’ form for you to fill in, alongside three months of bank statements of the person gifting the deposit.

 ### If you’re remortgaging:
-- You’ll need a current mortgage statement
+- You’ll need a current mortgage statement.

-## Be aware, there are a few documents you might also be asked for:
+## Be aware, there are a few more documents you might also be asked for:
 - Evidence of a bonus
 - Visa evidence